turing-knowledge-graphs/meet-ups/symposium-2024-ai-uk-fringe-event.md

 - **Title**: TBC

 14:15-15:15 &ensp; **Panel about the Future of AI**<br>
 KGs are seen as an enabling technology for many intelligent applications.
-The panel explores what the AI landscape is likely to be in the, future, the role KGs will play and the impact AI will have in different areas.
+The panel explores what the AI landscape is likely to be in the future, the role KGs will play and the impact AI will have in different areas.

 15:15-16:15 &ensp; Coffee Break and Poster session (1h)